Professional Darts Corporation: History

-Darts had experienced a boom in the 1980s.
-A number of tournaments were televised on BBC and ITV, which allowed the top players to make a full-time living from the sport and turn professional.
-However, darts steadily dropped from television schedules and by 1989 the only remaining televised event was the annual Embassy World Championship.
+Darts experienced a boom in the late 1970s and early 1980s.
+Several major tournaments were televised on the BBC and ITV, which allowed the top players to make a full-time living from the sport and turn professional.
+However, darts steadily dropped from television schedules and By 1989, the Embassy World Championship was the only major televised darts event in the UK.
 Some of the players felt that not enough was being done by the governing body, the British Darts Organisation, to encourage new sponsors into the sport and arrange more television coverage.
-BDO chairman Olly Croft stated "I don't owe any dart players a living" and refused to guarantee more televised tournaments or permit the players to organise their own.
+BDO chairman Olly Croft stated "I don't owe any darts players a living." and refused to guarantee more televised tournaments or permit the players to organise their own tournaments.

 As a result, 16 professional players, including every previous BDO world champion who was still active in the game, created their own darts organisation, the World Darts Council (WDC), in January 1992.
 The players were led by sports promoters Tommy Cox and Dick Allix, both of whom used their own money to fund the fledgling organisation.